Efficient representation and approximation of model predictive control laws via deep learning: Approximate explicit MPC based on deep learning

 \subsubsection{Safe sets}

-Two approaches are applied to obtain an explicit description of the safe set.
+Two approaches are applied to obtain an explicit description of the safe set from closed-loop data containing factual negatives and positives.
+After deriving a probabilistic safe set $\mathcal{S}$, we define all $x \in \mathcal{S}$ as probabilistic positives, and all $x \not\in \mathcal{S}$ as probabilistic negatives.
 The first approach uses an $m$-dimensional ellipsoidal given by $x^T E x = 1$ with $E \in \mathbb{R}^{m \times m}$ and $E = E^T$.
-The convex optimization problem to find the maximum-sized hypercube enclosing the ellipsoidal safe set which does not contain initial values of invalid trajectories is described by:
+With the following convex optimization problem, it is possible to find the ellipsoidal safe set that inscribes the maximum-sized hypercube such that no initial values of invalid trajectories are contained in said ellipsoidal safe set:

-where $\epsilon \geq 0$ is a safety margin to increase robustness, which is desirable due to the finite number of points in $\mathcal{V}_{\text{dnn}}^-$ used for the computation of the ellipsoidal.
+where $\epsilon \geq 0$ is a tuning parameter to increase robustness, which is desirable due to the finite number of points in $\mathcal{G}_{\text{dnn}}^-$ used for the computation of the ellipsoidal.
 The resulting ellipsoidal set is then described by

+The value of $\epsilon$ was in this work tuned via trial and error, such that $x^T E x > 1$ for all $x \in V^-_{\text{dnn}}$, which is equivalent to the absence of false positives in the validation set.

 The second approach relies on support vector machines (SVMs) for classification~\cite{cortes1995support} to derive a less restrictive safe set.
 The SVM learning problem is given by:

 where $w$ is the weight vector, $v$ is the bias and $\phi(\cdot)$ defines a kernel $\kappa(x_i,x_j) = \phi(x_i)^T\phi(x_j)$ and $\zeta_m$ are slack variables to relax the problem.
 The tuning parameter $C>0$ is a penalty term to weigh the importance of misclassification errors and $y_m$ are the decision functions.
 The resulting relaxed safe set will only be dependent on the $m_{\text{cr}}$ decision functions $y_i$ where $\zeta_i = 0$.
 The corresponding $x_i$ are called support vectors and define the set description: